Skip to content

 Violin Mute

-This practice mute by Artino is a very interesting mute option as it is a bit of a hybrid between the two main types of practice mutes.
+is a very interesting mute option as it is a bit of a hybrid between the two main types of practice mutes.
 It is constructed of metal, but has a rubber coating, meaning its sound muffling range is somewhere between a rubber practice mute and a metal practice mute.

 This mute is known for its excellent sound quality, combined with its damping ability.
 Some customers, however, have noted that it can be a very tight fit on some violins and may obstruct the view of your bow at some angles.